-The National Conference of Bar Examiners website offers helpful, free study aids for the national part of the South Carolina bar exam (the Multistate Bar Examination, more commonly known as the MBE).
+The National Conference of Bar Examiners website offers helpful, free study aids for the Uniform Bar Exam, the bar exam test of choice in South Carolina.
+It includes the Multistate Bar Examination, more commonly known as the MBE, the Multistate Essay Exam (MEE) and the Multistate Performance Test (MPT).
 Additional preparation help for the bar exam in South Carolina is available through:

 Mail everything to Office of Bar Admissions, Supreme Court of South Carolina, P.O.
 Box 11330, Columbia, SC 29211.

 If you take the February bar exam, expect to receive your scores via mail within eight weeks.
 If you take the July exam, scores usually take 12 weeks to reach you.
 The Supreme Court of South Carolina published the following bar exam results from recent bar administrations, noting the percentage of applicants from state law schools who passed the exam:

 After you pass the bar exam and before you can become a member of the South Carolina Bar, you must pass a video Course of Study on South Carolina Law.
 This consists of 11 modules on SC topics such as:

 You must also pass the Multistate Professional Responsibility Exam (MPRE) with a scaled score of at least 77 within four years of the date you file your application for bar admission in South Carolina.
 The test is given in March, August and November.
 For more information or to schedule the MPRE, visit the National Conference of Bar Examiners website.